RP

 Match package size to the recipe

-Day-old jasmine rice, fresh pineapple chunks, and roasted cashews may come in larger containers than the recipe needs, so confirm amounts before adding backups.
+Day-old jasmine rice, fresh pineapple chunks, and roasted cashews may come in larger containers than needed; confirm amounts before buying backups.

 Cost control